dejalltime/store-front/README.md

   To create a production build, run npm run build.
 ```

 Open a browser and navigate to `http://localhost:8080/`.
-You should see the store front app running.
+You should see the store front app running.# bbestbuy-k8s-deployment